History of Slovakia: Independent Slovakia

 The election in June 2010 was won by Smer with 34.8% but Fico was unable to form a government, so a coalition of SDKU, KDH, SaS and Most-Hid took over, with Iveta Radičová as the first woman prime minister.
 This government fell after the vote of the European Financial Stability Fund was connected with a no-confidence vote, as SaS argued, that Slovakia, should not bail out much richer countries.

 Smer won the election in 2012 with 44,42%.
 Fico formed his Second Cabinet.
 It was a single-party government claiming 83 of the 150 seats.

 It officially supported the position of the EU during the Russian military invasion of Ukraine (2014–present) but sometimes doubted the efficacy of EU sanctions against Russia.
 In autumn 2015, during the European migrant crisis, the leaders of the four Visegrád Group states rejected the EU's proposal to reallocate 120,000 refugees.

 The election 2016 took place in March 2016; some days later Fico formed his Third Cabinet, composed of four parties.

 Fico resigned as prime minister in March 2018 following the largest street protests in decades over the murder of Ján Kuciak, an investigative journalist who was investigating high-level political corruption linked to the organized crime.
 President Andrej Kiska appointed Peter Pellegrini to succeed Fico as prime minister.

 In March 2019, Zuzana Čaputová was elected as the first female president of Slovakia.
 She was a member of the liberal Progressive Slovakia party, which had no seats in parliament.

 After the 2020 Slovak parliamentary election, the Ordinary People and Independent Personalities won the election and Igor Matovič became the prime minister in March 2020.
 In April 2021, Eduard Heger was sworn in as prime minister two days after Matovič resigned.
-Heger was a close ally of Matovic and deputy head of his Ordinary People party.
+Heger was a close ally of Matovič and deputy head of his Ordinary People party.
 In May 2023, Heger resigned to be replaced by the Central Bank deputy governor, Ľudovít Ódor, as caretaker prime minister of a technocrat government.